appdotnet/api-spec/content/docs/resources/user/muting.md

 ## Mute a User

-Hide all posts for a User in all streams. *Note: if you still explicitly request a this User's stream or a Post from this user, it will not be hidden.*
+Hide all posts for a User in all streams. *Note: if you still explicitly request this User's stream or a Post from this User, it will not be hidden.*

+<%= general_params_note_for "user" %>

 <%= migration_warning ['response_envelope'] %>